-We caught up with the Dr. Thea Woodru , a trainer and analyst in the College of Education, to learn more about her good work at the Meadows Center for Preventing Educational Risk.
-Working alongside Dr. Sharon Vaughn—a leader of RTI research—she leads training sessions at schools across the state to help parents, teachers, counselors and other stakeholders support student success.
+We caught up with Dr. Thea Woodruff, a trainer, an analyst in the College of Education, to learn more about her good work at the Meadows Center for Preventing Educational Risk.
+Working alongside Dr. Sharon Vaughn—a leader of RTI research—she leads training sessions at schools across the state to help parents, teachers, counselors, and other stakeholders support student success.

 What is the Meadow Center’s Building RTI Capacity for Implementation Project?